 This report contains the metric organic sales.
 In the past, we have disclosed the metric same location sales calculated as net sales excluding sales attributable to acquisitions and divestitures consummated within the last twelve months.
 In the Company's 2019 Form 10-K filed February 20, 2020, we disclosed the metric organic sales but indicated that it was calculated identically to the prior same location sales metric.
-In this Form 10-Q, we have modified the calculation of organic sales.
+Beginning with our first quarter 2020 Form 10-Q (and including the presentation in this Form 10-Q), we have modified the calculation of organic sales.
 It is now calculated as trade sales (not net sales) excluding sales attributable to acquisitions and divestitures consummated within the last twelve months.
 Management uses the organic sales metric, and it is useful to investors, as supplemental information to analyze our underlying sales performance from period to period in our legacy businesses.